 Canada Post is the sponsor and administrator of the Canada Post Corporation Registered Pension Plan (the Plan).
 The DC pension is a component of the Plan.

-Sun Life Financial manages the DC component on behalf of Canada Post.
-Go to the Sun Life member website mysunlife.ca to find useful information and tools for your retirement plan.
+Canada Life manages the DC component on behalf of Canada Post.
+Go to the Canada Life member website mycanadalifeatwork.com to find useful information and tools for your retirement plan.

 What are the benefits of my DC pension?

 The features of your DC pension include:

 - Optional employee contributions – contributions are flexible

 - Canada Post matching contributions – based on optional employee contribution amount

 - Payroll deductions – to make saving easy and convenient